dannycab/phy321msu/_sources/slides/day-24-driven-oscillations.md

 * Midterm 1 is still being graded
 * Homework 6 is due next Friday
-* Homework 7 will be posted soon
+* Homework 7 is posted, due next Friday
     * Final project check-in #1
 * Danny will be out this Wednesday
     * Class will be on zoom <https://msu.zoom.us/j/92295821308>